htrc/htrc-feature-reader/README.md

 print(end_line_chars['!'][:15])
 ```

-    [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0]

 Note that the advanced files are not fully supported, because the basic/advanced split will not continue for future releases.

-Loading and parsing the advanced feature files adds non negligible time (about `1.3` seconds on my computer), so only load them if you need them.
+Loading and parsing the advanced feature files adds non-negligible time (about `1.3` seconds on my computer), so only load them if you need them.